Vsetín: 17th–18th centuries

 In 1609, Vsetín was acquired by marriage by Albrecht von Wallenstein.
-He brought Jesuits to the Vsetín dominion and initiated a strict re-Catholicisation among serfs.
+He brought Jesuits to the Vsetín estate and started a re-Catholicisation among serfs.
 Religious and economic oppression led to resistance and long-term rebellions of the serfs during the Thirty Years' War.
 The serfs joined the Swedish army in the war and Vsetín became their centre.
-In 1627, Vsetín was burned down and many people were executed, but the rebels weren't defeated until 1644.
+In 1627, Vsetín was burned down and many people were executed, but the rebels were not defeated until 1644.
 About 200 participants of the rebellion were executed in Vsetín and it remains one of the most dreadful in the nation's history.
 Vsetín and villages in a wide surrounding area were burned.

 During the Thirty Years' War, Vsetín extended from the original so-called Upper Town to the pastures spread out on the left bank of the Bečva river, where a manor mill already stood since the 15th century.
 Families of refugees from surrounding towns, mainly from Valašské Meziříčí, dramatically affected by war, settled there and founded a settlement called Lower Town.
 In 1647, Lower Town became an autonomous municipality, having only the advocatus in common with the current Vsetín.
 The Upper and Lower Towns often argued about things like taxes, land and markets.

 Between 1663 and 1683, Vsetín was devastated by the Turkish and Tartarish raids, followed by Hungarian rebels.
 In 1708 the town was most affected as Hungarian rebels burned it almost to the ground, including the castle.
 It took decades for Vsetín to recover from that damage.

-In 1653 Vsetín became the property of a Hungarian noble family, the Counts of Illésházy, who owned it for almost 180 years and had the most profound impact on its development.
+In 1653, Vsetín became the property of a Hungarian noble family, the Counts of Illésházy, who owned it for almost 180 years and had the most profound impact on its development.
 During the era of Jan of Illésházy in the second half of the 18th century, bloody rebellions of the Protestants repeated.
 It was not until the Patent of Toleration issued in 1781 when the situation cooled down.

 19th century

 In 1849, the Upper and Lower Towns merged.
 In the first half of 19th century, Vsetín and the surrounding area were influenced by the Industrial Revolution, bringing into use the vast stock of wood in the surrounding beech and fir forests.
 A sugar factory, a steam saw mill, a factory producing matches and a glassworks were founded in 1868 and were the first factories in Vsetín.
 In the late 19th century, Vsetín became an important centre of industrial production of bent-wood furniture in the factories of Jacob & Josef Kohn and Gebrüder Thonet, which belonged to the top companies of the world for this type of furniture.

-In 1885 the town was linked to an inland railway system, followed by the construction of schools, a hospital, a power plant, water mains and other public facilities.
+In 1885, the town was linked to an inland railway system, followed by the construction of schools, a hospital, a power plant, water mains and other public facilities.
 Tomáš Garrigue Masaryk, who was a representative of East Moravian towns in the Imperial Council at that time, also contributed to the construction of some of these constructions.